fpgasystems/hacc/CLI/README.md

 </p>

 # CLI
-ETHZ-HACC CLI brings Systems Group’s designs to your terminal.
+ETHZ-HACC CLI brings Systems Group’s designs to your terminal and allows you to use [Vivado and Vitis workflows](../docs/vocabulary.md#vivado-and-vitis-workflows) seamlessly.

 ## sgutil
 <code>